molresa/truegear_audio_driver/README.md

 - **pattern_other** : *Same, but for all of the other frequency.*
 - **pattern_treble** : *Same, but for all of the treble frequency.*

+  *For the V0.4, There is new settings for the stereo settings !
+Theses are the same as up there but just for the pattern that it should do if there is more sound in left or right stereo channel.*

 ## *Patterns*